 Skip to Content

-The application state normalization relies on the ability to extract entities from data structure returned by the server, based on the presence of entityType and id properties.
-Therefore, the database schema should be designed in a way that each table includes entityType column with a fixed value representing the entity type.
+Application state normalization relies on the ability to extract entities from data structures returned by the server, based on the presence of entityType and id properties.
+Therefore, the database schema should be designed so that each table includes an entityType column with a fixed value representing the entity type.

 prisma/schema.prisma